nestybox/sysbox/README.md

 this with a fraction of the memory and storage consumption.
 The blog post referenced above has more on this.

+## Under the Covers

+Sysbox uses many OS-virtualization features of the Linux kernel and complements these with OS-virtualization techniques implemented in user-space.
+These include using all Linux namespaces (in particular the user-namespace), partial virtualization of procfs and sysfs, selective syscall trapping, and more.

+The [Sysbox User Guide](docs/user-guide/README.md) has more info on this.

-## Sysbox does not use hardware virtualization
+### Sysbox does not use hardware virtualization

 Though the containers generated by Sysbox resemble virtual machines in some ways (e.g., you can run as root, run multiple services, and deploy Docker and K8s